Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 frame.drop('_airbyte_normalized_at', axis=1, inplace=True)
 frame.drop('_airbyte_ingredients_hashid', axis=1, inplace=True)

-#replace None with 0 and 'x' with 1.
+# Replace None (blank spaces) with 0 and 'x' with 1.
+This allows us to do some maths
 frame = frame.replace([None,'x'],[0,1])

-#create new reshaped dataframe for output
+# Create new reshaped dataframe for output.
+We change the data's format to
+# Ingredients, effect 1, effect 2, effect 3, effect 4
+# This works as each ingredient has up to 4 effects
 final_frame=pd.DataFrame(columns=['ingredients','effect 1','effect 2','effect 3','effect 4'])

-#add rows using logic magic stuff
+# This creates each row of the table, searching each original row for 1's and
+# adding those effects
 for row in range(len(frame.index)):
     new_row = [frame['ingredient'][row]]
     column_number = 0